therealarcher/final/README.md

 A web app that uses an API to pull searched recipes, and then cross references those recipes with ingredients that the user has on hand, resulting in a list of needed ingredients that the user requires to make the recipe.

+## Tech used

+- RoR API (backend)
+- React (frontend)
+- PostgreSQL (database)

+## Setup

+- Install depedecies with `npm install`.
+- run rails server first using `rails s` from 'back_rails' directory
+- run react server using `npm start` in the 'front_react_state' directory.
+Select 'y' to choose another port.
+- go to localhost:3001 to use application.

 ## Screenshots

 Main Page